-- 1. Open the Start menu and locate a program by the program name. - 2.
-If the program is not displayed on the Start menu on Windows 7, click All programs to display all programs. - 3.
+- 1. Click the Start button to open the Start menu.
+Locate a program by the program name. - 2.
+If the program is not displayed on the Start menu, click All programs (Windows 7) or All apps (Windows 10) to display all programs. - 3.
 If you still do not find the program in the program list, search for the program in the search box.

 Note: If you are using the Windows 7 operating system, some Lenovo programs are ready to be installed.
 You cannot find these programs through the above methods unless you have installed them first.
-To install these Lenovo programs, start the Lenovo PC Experience program, click Lenovo Tools, and then follow the instructions on the screen.
+To install these Lenovo programs, access the Lenovo PC Experience program, click Lenovo Tools, and then follow the instructions on the screen.